chromawoods/reMorse/README.md

 Demo
 ---
-Live demo will be provided shortly!
-Meanwhile, have a look at [demo.html](https://github.com/chromawoods/reMorse/blob/master/demo.html).
+A live demo can be found at [chromawoods.com/reMorse/demo/](http://chromawoods.com/reMorse/demo/).

 Todo
 ---